iluwatar/java-design-patterns/balking/README.md

 > The balking pattern is a software design pattern that only executes an action on an object when the object is in a particular state.
 For example, if an object reads ZIP files and a calling method invokes a get method on the object when the ZIP file is not open, the object would "balk" at the request.

 **Programmatic Example**

+There's a start-button in a washing machine to initiate the laundry washing.
+When the washing machine is inactive the button works as expected, but if it's already washing the button does nothing.

 In this example implementation, `WashingMachine` is an object that has two states in which it can be: ENABLED and WASHING.
 If the machine is ENABLED, the state changes to WASHING using a thread-safe method.
 On the other hand, if it already has been washing and any other thread executes `wash()`it won't do that and returns without doing anything.